Am I eligible?

 Who can get the free or low-cost insurance plans available in the marketplace?

 Everybody who applies for coverage through the new marketplaces will be screened to see if they qualify for free or low-cost public insurance under the Medicaid program.
 So, you will find out if you qualify when you apply!

 Low-income parents, children, pregnant women, seniors and people with disabilities are eligible for Medicaid coverage in every state.
 But what it means to be low-income is different from state to state.
-In some states, like New York, that have expanded their Medicaid programs, a single person who earns up to $15,280 a year qualifies for Medicaid.
-A family of four that earns up to $32,500 a year qualifies.
-In other states, however, the amount will be lower.
-(Why is the Medicaid ceiling higher in some states than in others?)
+In some states, like New York, that have expanded their Medicaid programs, a single person who earns up to $16,105 a year qualifies for Medicaid.
+A family of four that earns up to $32,913 a year qualifies.
+However, in states that have refused to accept federal dollars to expand their Medicaid programs, the qualifying income level may be lower.

 What if you earn too much to qualify for free or low-cost Medicaid in your state?
 Can you still get financial help to afford health insurance?